Carter County County Budget Committee approves $13 million in budget adjustments for Carter County schools - NewsBreak

 The Sullivan County Commission approved purchasing 28 new patrol cars during its regularly scheduled meeting Thursday night, while also hearing about a request for money for a new meat processing plant in neighboring Washington County.
 The commission approved the purchase of the cars for the Sullivan County Sheriff's Office at...

-A new Sullivan County Emergency Management Services station, along with the man who made it happen, were celebrated Friday at the newly dubbed Eddie Williams Sullivan County EMS Station.
-Officials celebrated the former Sullivan County Commissioner, Budget Committee chairman and County Budget and Accounts director who helped raise the funds...
+KINGSPORT — A new Sullivan County Emergency Management Services station, along with the man who made it happen, were celebrated on Friday at the new facility named after Eddie Williams.
+Sullivan County and Kingsport officials honored the former county commissioner, county Budget Committee chairman and county budget and accounts...

 Staffing issues close Carter County Schools Friday

-Note: Updated: Dec.
-5 incident at Sullivan Heights Middle to be front and center at Jan.
-10 school board meeting